thtroyer/cleaninguptheroad/README.md

-#pico8 #cleaninguptheroad #wip #videogame #project

 # Cleaning up the road
 A simple,kid-friendly PICO-8 game.

-Inspired by other PICO-8 games made by parents with their children, I asked my young daughter if she wanted to make a game with me.
-"Yes!", she said.
-"What should it be about?"
-"We would be cleaning garbage off the road."
-"And what should we call it?"
-"Cleaning up the road!"
+Inspired by other PICO-8 games made by parents with their children, I asked my young daughter if she wanted to make a game with me.  *"Yes!"*
+**"What should it be about?"**     "We would be cleaning garbage off the road."*
+**"And what should we call it?"**     *"Cleaning up the road!"*

 This game is the eventual result after trying a bunch of ideas, testing, and tweaking.
 It is not a hard game, appropriate for young kids to learn how controllers work.
 With so many games being too difficult for preschool age, I erred on the side of simpler and easier.

-_All that said, make sure your kids understand the dangers of roads.__
+_All that said, make sure your kids understand the dangers of roads._

+Cart file:

 ![Pico8 cart](docs/cleaninguptheroad.p8.png)